 Unfortunately, due to anxiety a lot of sufferers can turn to alcohol and establish a poor diet to cope with how they feel.
-This usually comes through the need for a quick boost or mainly to suppress how they feel.
+This usually comes through the need for a quick boost or a way to suppress how they feel.

 I also understood the importance of burning off all my excess nervous energy and took up a fitness regime that suited me.
 These changes in my life made a lot of difference in how I felt overall.
 They are not the only answer to anxiety, but they can bring some much-needed relief to the way we feel and kick start our motivation to make other changes.

 Good foods and bad foods for Anxiety

 Try eating a healthy, whole foods diet with plenty of fresh vegetables and fruits.
 Include foods that are rich in the B vitamins, such as whole grains, nuts, green vegetables, eggs and fish.
 To help lift moods and help calm anxiety, keep away from processed foods and eat more natural products.

 If like me, you feel you can’t give up altogether, then just try and moderate it.
 Avoid fizzy drinks loaded with sugar, instead drink plenty of water.
 I am personally not a big fan of water and drink the flavoured variety which is fine also.
 Avoid having too much caffeine, again, there is no need to give it up completely, just try and moderate it.

 Below is a small list of foods to avoid and those to include in your daily diet to help with the symptoms of anxiety and stress.
 I don’t expect anyone to be perfect, I certainly wasn’t, but a few changes may help you feel the benefits.
 Click the two links below to see which foods to eat and which to avoid.

 Exercise and Anxiety